C.J. Abrams Player Props: Nationals vs. Rockies

 C.J.
 Abrams At The Plate

-- Abrams has had an RBI in 26 games this year (29.2%), including 10 multi-RBI outings (11.2%).
-He has also driven home three or more of his team's runs in three contests.
+- In 28.9% of his games this season, Abrams has had at least one RBI.
+He's picked up more than one in 11.1% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.